a-earthperson/Analog-Utility-Meter-Reader/README.md

 # Analog-Utility-Meter-Reader
 An OpenCV implementation of an Analog Utility Meter Reader.
 Image processing code written in Python, server-side visualization implemented using Node JS and MongoDB.

-The project is divided into three separate modules, each of which are designed to communicate with over LAN and/or WAN connections.
+The project is divided into three separate modules, each of which are designed to communicate over LAN and/or WAN connections.

 Topology
 ===========